vinceskahan/v5wiki/Understanding-permissions.md

 ### The `weewx` user and group

 For DEB/RPM installations, the WeeWX files are owned by the `weewx` user.
 The files are also in a group called `weewx`, so anyone in the `weewx` group will also have permission to modify the files.
+For DEB/RPM installations, the installer puts you into the `weewx` group.

 When you are in the `weewx` group, you do not have to `sudo` to modify the WeeWX files, but you do need `sudo` to start/stop the `weewxd` daemon.

-The DEB/RPM package installer will put you into the `weewx` group.

 Verify that you are in the `weewx` group using the `groups` command:
 ```